isabella232/data-workbench.en-1/help/home/c-preparing-for-dashboard-installation/c-dashboard-deployment/t-configuring-the-sql-server.md

 ---
 description: Before the dashboard can operate, you must allow it to access the SQL Server.
-seo-description: Before the dashboard can operate, you must allow it to access the SQL Server.
-seo-title: Configuring the SQL Server
 solution: Analytics
 title: Configuring the SQL Server
 topic: Data workbench